Visual Time Series Forecasting: An Image-driven Approach: Datasets

 Along with the synthetically generated data, we use two real-world time series datasets.

-\subsubsection{ECG data}
+\subsubsection{\textbf{ECG data}}

 The ECG data is measured information from 17 different people adopted from MIT-BIH Normal Sinus Rhythm Database~\cite{goldberger2000physiobank}.
 We curated 18 hours of data for each subject after manually examining the data's consistency and validity by analyzing the mean and standard deviation of the time series data for each subject (not shown).
-For each subject, we consider a segment of 3.2 seconds (corresponding to 400 data points) sampled randomly from the data.
+For each subject, we consider segments of 2.56 seconds (corresponding to 320 data points) sampled randomly from the data.
+These are then downsampled to 80 data points to be on-par with the other datasets.
 13 out of the 17 subjects are used a training data while the other 4 are used as out-of-sample testing data.
-Overall, we sampled 40,950 examples for the training set, while from the test data, we sampled 4,550 as a validation set and 14,000 as a test set.
+Overall, we sampled 42,188 examples for the training set, while from the test data, we sampled 4,687 as a validation set and 15,625 as a test set.
 Panel c) in Figure~\ref{fig:datasets} shows three sampled examples of the ECG data.
 One can see that the data has prominent spikes about every second, which makes the data predictable.
 However, there is noticeable noise between spikes that is much harder to predict.

-\subsubsection{Financial data}
+\subsubsection{\textbf{Financial data}}

 The last dataset is financial stock data from Yahoo!
 Finance.
 The data consists of daily Adjusted Close values of stocks that contributed to the S\&P-500 index since 2000.
 Each time series segment consists of 80 days and is standardized by subtracting the mean and dividing by the standard deviation for each segment separately.
 For the train data, we sampled information randomly from the year 2000 to 2014, while for the test, we sampled information from 2016 to 2019.
-Overall, we sampled 38,173 examples as a training set, while from the test data, we sampled 4,242 as a validation set and 13,684 as a test set.
+Overall, we sampled 38,746 examples as a training set, while from the test data, we sampled 4,306 as a validation set and 15,625 as a test set.

 Panel d) in Figure~\ref{fig:datasets} shows three sampled examples of the financial data.
 Here, one can see that the data is much less predictable than the previous three.
 Although financial data is persistent with sequentially related information, it is hard to spot repeated signals that will make the data predictable.
 Indeed, the prevailing theory of financial markets argues that markets are very efficient, and their future movements are notoriously hard to predict, especially given price information alone (e.g., \cite{pedersen2019efficiently}).